Need help? Call us!

 Special to PlaySportsTV

-John Benson, coach of a fifth-grade youth football team in Roseville, Minn., isn’t going to take chances with his offense.
-He has decided to teach his players how to play football with the single wing.
+John Benson, coach of a youth football team in Roseville, Minn., wasn’t going to take chances with his offense.
+He taught his players how to play football with the single wing.

 “We’re trying a single wing style, with a direct snap and eliminating handoffs,” he says.
 “It’s an old style, but a few college programs are using it with a lot of quarterback runs.”